 CONCLUSION

+The optimal operational parameters, tests were conducted to assess the impact of a round basin maker combined with a fertilizer applicator.

+The results from laboratory evaluations show the metering mechanism performance at different speeds under various experimental conditions.

-The optimal operational parameters, tests were conducted to assess the impact of a round basin maker combined with a fertilizer applicator.The speed of the fertilizer metering shaft is 80 RPM at PWM regulator 40 % of voltage and 200 RPM at PWM regulator 100 % of voltage respectively.
-The auto timer cutoff switch adjustable 10 sec to 20 minutes with 12V used for operating DC motor through PWM voltage regulator.
-Manually set times on module so that it can on and off the DC motor.
+The speed of the fertilizer metering shaft is 80 RPM at the PWM voltage regulator at 40% DC voltage capacity, and 200 RPM at PWM voltage regulator at 100 % of the DC voltage capacity respectively.
+The auto timer cutoff switch adjustable from 10 sec to 20 minutes with 12V used to operate the DC motor through PWM voltage regulator.
+Manually set times on a module allow for turning the DC motor on and off, as needed.

 The maximum fertilizer discharge per 30 seconds time interval in two fertilizer delivery tubes around 474 g per 30 seconds, coefficient of variation of 0.04 %.

+In conclusion, the fertilizer discharge rate increases by increasing the voltage of the PMW voltage regulator, voltage and increasing the fertilizer metering shaft speed.
+The fertilizer hopper filling level is also effected by fertilizer discharge rate.

 Disclaimer (Artificial intelligence)